At first hackers were just a nuisance. Then they became a threat. Now they have graduated to full-fledged hacking scams.

 Hackers first became a widespread nuisance when they began to infect computers with what soon were referred to euphemistically as worms and viruses.
 What made them so widespread is their surreptitious method of delivery as attachments to emails.
 Clever hackers designed their attachments to look legitimate.
 Those who were more mischievous than clever designed theirs to look less legitimate.

 Either way, once opened they do damage.
 Worms slither into your computer to latch themselves onto an existing program.
 They then replicate themselves to slow the computer down and, potentially, cripple it entirely.
 Since the hacker can control them remotely, there is no way to overcome them other than by identifying them and removing them.
 Viruses also attach themselves to an existing program, but they are another species.
 They infect the program with a malicious command that, for example, deletes existing files.
 These viruses, like the ones that infect humans, are uncontrollable by anyone.
 Like worms, however, they can be identified and removed.

-Worms and viruses, in turn, led to Trojan Horses.
-And Trojan Horses empowered hacking scams even more.
+Worms and viruses then led to Trojan horses.
+And Trojan horses empowered hacking scams even more.

 Or worse.
-A hacker can program a Trojan Horse to shut down your computer or cellphone entirely.
+A hacker can program a Trojan horse to shut down your computer or cellphone entirely.
 Unless, of course, you pay a hefty ransom.
-More often than not these days the hacker demands payment in cryptocurrency, since it is anonymous and, therefore, untraceable.
+More often than not these days the hacker demands payment in cryptocurrency, since it is anonymous and extremely difficult to recover.

 Hacking Scams Can Now Infect Any Computerized Electronic Device

 The biggest boon for hacking scams, however, was the introduction of Bluetooth technology.
 That is because it allowed hackers to take control of virtually any computerized electronic system.
 That, in turn, made credit card and debit card skimming scams much easier.
 Hackers can now use Bluetooth to transmit your credit card or debit card number and PIN from ATMs and gas station pumps.